when-harry-met-sally/killa-cam/README.md

 Could potentially add a feature where additions to the list launch apps, maybe by fetching a list of apps and having nvim_cmp auto complete.

+Name inspired because kill apps and "mac" is "cam" backwards.

+I don't like Mars Voltra, ignore the spotify suggestion.

 https://github.com/when-harry-met-sally/killa-cam/assets/37314987/3a7a385f-bba4-4c52-b36e-70725bbafff9